 Returning to our original question, we must always be mindful that while being “legally separated” is an important consideration in deciding whether a sexual relationship violates Article 134 of the UCMJ, it is by no means the end of the inquiry.
 The “explanation” portion of Article 134 identifies additional considerations for commanders such as the rank and position of the parties involved, the impact on the military unit, the potential misuse of government time or resources to facilitate the prohibited conduct, as well as whether the adulterous act was accompanied by other violations of the UCMJ.

 Due to the inherently ambiguous nature of these various considerations, there will always be the potential for criminal liability under the UCMJ or exposure to adverse administrative action when a Soldier undertakes a new sexual relationship while still married, regardless of whether they are “legally separated.”
 The only 100 percent safe course of action under the UCMJ is to wait until a state court has granted you a final decree of divorce, thereby making you “single” again.

 While the above information provides a general framework for examining our original question, every situation is unique.
-If you have questions about your particular circumstance, please call the Legal Assistance Division of the Office of the Staff Judge Advocate at 791-7812 or 791-7813 to schedule an appointment with an attorney to receive confidential legal advice specific to each situation.
+If you have questions about your particular circumstance, please contact your local JAG office.